FiletMignon/PIDtoy_P4/README.md

 # PIDtoy_P4

-A wheel on a motor, position-controlled by adjustable PID parameters.\n Written in Processing 4.
+A wheel on a motor, position-controlled by adjustable PID parameters.
+Written in Processing 4.
 Drag sliders to set; mouseover and mousewheel up/down for nonlinear adjustment.
 Drag setpoint to move it.